-2016 2015
+2017 2016

-Future minimum payments due: Not later than one year 250 -
+Future minimum payments due: £000 £000

+Not later than one year 250 250

-Later than one year and not later than five years 1,000 -
+Later than one year and not later than five years 1,000 1,000

-Later than five years 15,033 -
+Later than five years 14,783 15,033

-Total payments due 16,283 -
+Total payments due 16,033 16,283

-23. RELATED PARTY DISCLOSURES
+21. RELATED PARTY DISCLOSURES

-Canterbury Christ Church University is one of five (2015: five) equal partners in GOETEC Limited, formerly Kent MAN Limited, a company formed on 1 April 2002 and limited by guarantee, maintaining telecommunications links between higher education institutions and the County Council in Kent.
-During the 2015-16 financial year, Canterbury Christ Church University paid GOETEC Limited £114,908 (2015: £30,368), and received £171,468 (2015: £169,258) in income.
-Included in Canterbury Christ Church University's creditor balance at 31 July 2016 was £259,544 (2015: £280,028) owed to GOETEC Limited.
+Canterbury Christ Church University is one of five (2016: five) equal partners in GOETEC Limited, formerly Kent MAN Limited, a company formed on 1 April 2002 and limited by guarantee, maintaining telecommunications links between higher education institutions and the County Council in Kent.
+During the 2016-17 financial year, Canterbury Christ Church University paid GOETEC Limited £13,107 (2016: £114,908), and received £61,035 (2016: £171,468) in income.
+Included in Canterbury Christ Church University's creditor balance at 31 July 2017 was £221,118 (2016: £259,544) owed to GOETEC Limited.

 Canterbury Christ Church University's subsidiary company, Medco (CCCU) Limited had been made dormant on 31 July 2012.
 The company was reactivated on 1 February 2015 and began trading as a Unitemps staffing agency, under a franchise arrangement with Warwick University Enterprises Limited.
 The subsidiary company was incorporated into a VAT grouping with the parent company from this date of reactivation.
-The subsidiary company has performed well in the eighteen months since trading began, exceeding budget expectations.
+The subsidiary company has continued to perform well in the last year, exceeding budget expectations.
 The subsidiary company's results have been consolidated with the parent company in these financial statements.